Instrumentation Overview

 Visit the URL below to find out the descriptions on the telescope performance (angular resolution, main-beam efficiency, pointing accuracy, etc.) and pointing strategy.

-Receivers
+• Receivers

 Table 1.
-Current status of ASTE receivers.
+Status of ASTE receivers.

 Instrument Type Frequency